Apprenticeship in Carpenter - General Apprentice (Intermediate - Level 2)

 Note: This is an apprenticehsip program.
 You cannot apply to this program through ontariocolleges.ca.
 Eligibility to attend this program is determined by the Ministry of Labour, Training and Skills Development.
 You must be a registered apprentice with the Ministry which includes being sponsored by an eligible employer.
 The Ministry specifies all the eligibility requirements and extends offers to attend this program only to eligible students.
 For more information on Apprenticeship in Ontario see Start an apprenticeship | Ontario.ca

 The January 2022 term of Carpenter - General Apprentice (Intermediate - Level 2) can be found here.

-In the Carpenter apprenticeship program, you'll combine your three in-school Basic, Intermediate and Advanced sessions of 240 hours each with work experience.
+In the Carpenter-General 403A apprenticeship program, you will combine your three in-school sessions (Basic-Level 1, Intermediate-Level 2 and Advanced-Level 3) of 240 hours each with work experience.
 Instructors who have many years of practical experience in the trade and related expertise will give you the straight goods on the essentials you need to know to be a competent carpenter.

 Carpentry is a Red Seal trade and registered apprenticeships are eligible for government -funded grants and incentives.

 Fleming's Carpenter Apprenticeship program is known for the high number of qualified tradespeople teaching the program.
 Our apprenticeship grads have a great success rate in writing their Certificate of Qualification and maintaining work in their trade.
 The Carpenters' Union, based in Port Hope, sends their best students to us to complete their apprenticeship training.

 Is this You?